Jovaycopilot/jovay-dapp/README.md

 ---

+## Contributing

+We welcome contributions to this repository!
+Please see our [contributing guidelines](CONTRIBUTING.md) for more information on how to submit your DApp.

+### Commit Convention

+This repository follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+All commits must adhere to this standard.
+Please see our [commit convention documentation](docs/COMMIT_CONVENTION.md) for detailed guidelines.

+---

+## 📄 License

-🤝 ContributingWe welcome community contributions once this repository is updated to include the open-source code for the Ecosystem page.
-Stay tuned!📄 LicenseThis repository is licensed under the [MIT License](./LICENSE).
+This repository is licensed under the [MIT License](./LICENSE).

 ---
 ## ⚠️ Disclaimer